New Deadline Encourages Action in Colorado Sexual Abuse Cases

 How Does CSAAA Impact Colorado Sexual Misconduct Filing Deadlines?

-The CSAAA impacts survivors who were impacted by sexual misconduct that occurred on or after January 1, 1960, in two ways.- A person who was the victim of sexual misconduct that occurred between January 1, 1960, and January 1, 2022, must commence an action before January 1, 2025, or lose their right to file a claim.
+- A person who was the victim of sexual misconduct that occurred between January 1, 1960, and January 1, 2022, must commence an action before January 1, 2025, or lose their right to file a claim.

 - For sexual misconduct that occurs on or after January 1, 2022, there is no limitation on the time to bring a claim.